awsdocs/aws-config-developer-guide/doc_source/view-compliance-history.md

 Access the resource timeline by selecting a specific resource from the Resource inventory page\.

-1. Select the **Resources** from the left navigation\.
+1. Choose the **Resources** from the left navigation\.

-1. On the Resource inventory page, select all the existing resources from the drop\-down and if appropriate, select include deleted resources\.
+1. On the Resource inventory page, you can filter by resource category, resource type, and compliance status\.
+Choose **Include deleted resources** if appropriate\.

    The table displays the resource identifier for the resource type and the resource compliance status for that resource\.
-The resource identifier might be a resource ID or a resource name, if applicable\.
+The resource identifier might be a resource ID or a resource name\.

-1. Select the resource from the resource identifier column\.
+1. Choose a resource from the resource identifier column\.

-1. Select the **Resource Timeline** button\.
+1. Choose the **Resource Timeline** button\.
+You can filter by Configuration events, Compliance events, or CloudTrail Events\.
 **Note**
 Alternatively, on the Resource inventory page, you can directly choose the resource name\.
 To access the resource timeline from the resource details page, choose the **Resource Timeline** button\.